Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Background and Related Work

-\subsection{Multi-objective, single-fidelity optimization}

-As we outlined in the introduction, it is desirable in many cases to optimize not only towards a single, scalarized objective, but to establish a combination of solutions that maximizes different objectives.
+MES offers comparable or even better performance than ES while being significantly faster to compute \cite{wang2017}.

+\subsection{Multi-Objective, Single-Fidelity Optimization}

+As we outlined in the introduction, there exist many use cases in which the objective consists of multiple sub-goals.
+One can think of these sub-goals as a vector of solutions, which has to be reduced to a scalar number to be compatible with conventional numerical optimization schemes.
+This reduction, or scalarization, is often not straightforward and the weights given to each sub-goal are usually found empirically.
+A potent strategy for such use cases is multi-objective optimization, where one tries to increase the diversity of solutions.
 In this case the function that is being maximized can be expressed as a vector of functions

+that are evaluated to yield output vectors The optimum solution in this case consists of a solution vector.
+A useful concept describing this situation of not just a single optimum but a set of optimal points in the multi-dimensional objective space is the \emph{Pareto efficiency} \cite{branke2008}, which is visualized as the \emph{Pareto front} ($\mathcal{P}$).
+To describe the Pareto front, the notion of \emph{domination} is outlined in Appendix: Definition \ref{domination} with two objective functions ($f_1(x),f_2(x)$).
+The Pareto front is composed of a set of \emph{non-dominated} points in the output space as shown in Fig. \ref{Pareto}.

+One of the simplest algorithms for multi-objective optimization is ParEGO (Pareto Efficient Global Optimization) proposed by Knowles \cite{knowles2006parego}.
+ParEGO is a scalarization-based approach in which a single-objective optimizer is employed to find the Pareto front.
+In this algorithm, scalarization is achieved using a weighted sum of the objective functions with random weights generated at each iteration.
+The main advantage of ParEGO over other scalarization methods is that the random weights allow for exploring the Pareto front for a diverse set of solutions without predefining the weights or relying on user preferences.
+By iteratively running this algorithm with new weights, it becomes possible to approximate the entire Pareto optimal set.

-that are evaluated to yield output vectors As mentioned in the introduction, a useful criteria employed in such a Multi-objective Bayesian optimization is known as the Hypervolume Indicator.
-Hypervolume (HV) is defined as the n-dimensional volume of the output subspace covered from a reference point, always taken to be zero in this work, to a set of points known as the Pareto front ($\mathcal{P}$).
-This Pareto front as depicted in Fig.\ref{Pareto} is the set of points that dominate all other points in the space.
+Alternatively, one can reframe the multi-objective problem as a single-objective optimization by using a new objective that implicitly increases solution diversity.
+One such criterion is the Hypervolume Indicator.
+Hypervolume (HV) is defined as the n-dimensional volume of the output subspace covered from a reference point, always taken to be zero in this work, to a set of points in the objective space.
 Using this definition of HV, we can then proceed to define Hypervolume Improvement (HVI) as

-Equation \ref{HVI} describes essentially the difference between the current hypervolume and one with an additional output point $y$ (\cite{yang2019multi}).
+Equation \ref{HVI} describes the difference between the current hypervolume and one with an additional output point $y$ \cite{yang2019multi}.
 If the set of points making up $\mathcal{P}$ already dominate $y$ then $HVI = 0$, because there is no hypervolume gained by adding the point $y$.